 Be aware of color blindness as well.
 Add the option to apply specific filters or color blindness simulators, if the correct perception of website colors is your company’s priority.

 Despite globalization advancing in leaps and bounds, there are still culture connected colors.
 Website color schemes making a hit in the US may not work in Japan or India, and vice versa.
 Purple, is one of the least favorite colors among American males, is strongly associated with wealth and prosperity in some Asian cultures, and can be applied to trigger an association with success.

 Believe it or not, your website color palette is a primary reason why visitors stay or bounce.
-Every color arouses its own feelings, however, these feelings can differ depending on the context you provide.
+Every color is associated with its own feelings, however, these feelings can differ depending on the context you provide.

-Red can be associated both with love or danger, green with calmness or envy, black with elegance or evil, blue with sadness or freshness—many of them are controversial emotions, so your concern is how to present the necessary colors in a unique way, and to choose a tone that fits the context.
+Red can be associated both with love or danger, green with calmness or envy, black with elegance or evil, blue with sadness or freshness.
+Color psychology is complicated—each color arouses controversial emotions, so your concern is how to present the necessary colors in a unique way, and to choose a tone that fits the context.